eayin2/bytterfs/README.md

 bytterfs
 ========
-Bytterfs - shortel for Backup python Butterfs - is a backup script using btrfs send/receive feature to incrementally backup via SSH to a remote server.
+Bytterfs - shortel for Backup python Butterfs - is a backup script using btrfs send/receive features to incrementally backup via SSH to a remote server.

 ####  Usage description